 Barbed wire is a great addition to any sci-fi or historical battlefield.
 It can be used to enhance a base or terrain piece, or on it’s own as a simple barricade.
-I’ve seen a number of methods for creating razor wire or barbed wire but other than the brass etched stuff I haven’t seen any that quite fit the look I was going for so I came up with my own method for tying barbed wire.
+I’ve seen a number of methods for creating razor wire or barbed wire, but other than the brass etched stuff I haven’t seen any that quite fit the look I was going for so I came up with my own method for DIY barbed wire.

 Step 1) Create a three-stranded wire.